amazon-ion/ion-schema/docs/spec.md

 annotations can only be constrained by adding the `closed` annotation to the list of valid annotations.

+Annotations are only applicable to Ion _values_.
+A `document` is not an Ion value, but rather a stream of values, so a `document` is always invalid for the `annotations` constraint.

 > ```
 > annotations: [red, required::green, blue]
 > annotations: required::[red, optional::green, blue]